micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-41-rashi_en.md

 ### passuk 45
 <b>Tzafnas Paneiach.</b> [Meaning:] the explainer of hidden things.
 The word פַּעְנֵחַ has no parallel in Scripture.
-<b>Poti Phera.</b> He is Potiphar and was [now] called Poti Phera as a result of becoming castrated, because he had lusted to sodomize Yoseif.
+<b>Poti Phera.</b> He is Potiphar and was [now] called Poti Phera as a result of becoming castrated, because he had lusted to sodomize Yossef.

 ### passuk 46